woodard/libabigail/doc/manuals/abidw.rst

     diagnostic and exits with a non-zero code.

     This is a debugging and sanity check option.

+  *  ``--annotate``

+    Annotate the ABIXML output with comments above most elements.
+The comments are made of the pretty-printed form types, declaration or even ELF symbols.
+The purpose is to make the ABIXML output more human-readable for debugging or documenting purposes.

   * ``--stats``

     Emit statistics about various internal things.